3sho7mi8/administrate_packs/README.md

-# Administrate Packs
+# Pakupaku
-Integrate Administrate Field Packs and Responsive Style.
+Integrate Administrate Fields and Responsive Style.
 For myself.

 ## Usage